Skip to content

 Brightness

-Rigel is usually slightly fainter than Capella, but not always.
-With Rigel’s brightness varying from magnitude 0.05 to 0.18 and Capella’s from 0.03 to 0.16, Rigel occasionally outshines Auriga’s brightest star, briefly becoming the sixth brightest star in the sky.
+Rigel is the seventh brightest star in the sky.
+It is usually slightly fainter than Capella, but not always.
+Rigel’s brightness varies from magnitude 0.05 to 0.18 and Capella’s from 0.03 to 0.16 so Rigel occasionally outshines Auriga’s brightest star, briefly becoming the sixth brightest star in the sky.

 Rigel’s variability has been known since at least 1930.
 However, the variations in the star’s brightness have a small amplitude and can only be detected photoelectrically or with CCD photometry.
 The variations do not have a clear period.
 A study conducted in 1984 revealed variations of up to 0.13 magnitudes over several hours to a few days, but with no apparent period.